Winter Solstice. . . . High time, then, to review the autumn just passed with the latest installment of my "Out and About" series.

 Well, we all know how Election Night 2016 ended.

-And as that ending became more and more apparent as the evening wore on, the mood of my party turned despondent.
+I suppose at first we didn't want to believe what was unfolding; tried to make light of it all.
+One friend, for instance, posted the above image of Bette Davis from Hush...Hush, Sweet Charlotte in an attempt to humorously convey the encroaching horror we were all feeling.
+And as that horror became more and more apparent as the evening wore on, the mood of my party turned despondent.
 I mean, pretty much everyone there was gay and liberal, if not progressive.
 No one wanted a Trump victory, and even I, as wary of the neoliberal Clinton as I am, was still hoping she would defeat the vile Donald Trump .
 We were also all hoping that the notoriously anti-gay Republican party wouldn't win control of Congress. . . .
 Well, we lost out on both counts.

 Right: Friends Omar, Kyle, Raul and Alfredo . . . pictured before the despondency set in!